PostHog/posthog.com/contents/tutorials/beta-feedback.md

 ---
-title: How to collect beta feedback from beta users
+title: How to collect feedback from beta users
 date: 2023-11-07
 author: ["ian-vanagas"]
 showTitle: true